fly-lang/fly/llvm/docs/CommandGuide/llvm-pdbutil.rst

 Summary
 ^^^^^^^

-Generate a PDB file from a YAML description.
+GenStmt a PDB file from a YAML description.
 The YAML syntax is not described here.
 Instead, use :ref:`llvm-pdbutil pdb2yaml <pdb2yaml_subcommand>` and examine the output for an example starting point.